Skip to Main Content

 Best Practices for Using Library Materials

-2. Be aware that many online materials, such as e-books and journals articles, are not owned by the library.
+2. Be aware that many online materials, such as eBooks and journal articles, are not owned by the library.
 This means that resources may change from semester to semester as subscriptions change.

-3. Know that e-books may not be accessible by more than one student at a time depending on the license of the individual e-book.
+3. Know that eBooks may not be accessible by more than one student at a time depending on the license of the individual eBook.
+If the entry doesn't specify how many users are allowed for that eBook, check with a librarian.

-4. For use of library materials in your course, such as an article from a database, properly link to the resource instead of making digital copies.
-If you do not know how to link to a library resource, consult a librarian on your campus.
+4. When using library materials in your course, such as an article from a database, properly link to the resource using the catalog permalink instead of making digital copies.

 "Using Library Materials," OER Basics (Canvas Course), ASCCC OERI, CC BY 4.0.